Dwain-Daniel/milestone-3/README.md

 I have incorporated icons from Font Awesome, thes have a functional purpose of highlighting certain input fields for the user.

 <h4>Defensive Design</h4>

 <li>To submit and edit recipe form, the category has to be chosen</li>
 <li>The servings, preparation time, cook time and total time has to be numbered.</li>
 <li>A recipe or category can't be deleted by just one click.</li>
 <li>If someone clicks on the delete button, there wil be a modal with a confirmation if someone is sure to delete the recipe or category.</li>
+<li>Defensive programming has been included to ensure users must be logged in, in order to edit or submit a recipe.
+If they are not they will be sent to the log in page.</li>
+<li>The user must select a recipe category or they will not be able to progress further</li>

 <h4>Wireframe</h4>

-Below are the original wireframe designs I created in my designs.
 The final version whilst similar doesnt match exactly.
 My wireframes can be found in my wireframes folder.

 <h4>Features</h4>